ifelajulo/community-starter-kit/docs/getting-started.md

 # Getting Started Guide

+Welcome to our repository!
+Thanks for adding an issue, if you are reporting a bug or a feature request, please make sure to assign a label to this issue.

 This guide will help you get started using **welcome bot** on your own repositories.
 For more information on what this bot does, check out the [README](../README.md).

 ## Installing the bot